- 1 Reposition Cruises All You Need To Know

 For those who were going to leave the ship a day early, we had to advise Reception by 6 pm with copies of our passport flight details out of Panama and our accommodation in Panama.
 A form had to be completed saying it was our choice to leave early and that no refund would be available.
 A customs declaration form is also required to be completed.
 A new ID card was issued with the new disembarkation date.
 Our credit card details were taken on the check-in and the gratuity charge of 330 Euros in total for both of us had already been debited.

-On the morning of the 1st October, we sailed into Colon Panama at 7.00am.
+In the morning we sailed into Colon Panama at 7.00 am.
 Many of the passengers were up early and on deck to view the docking.
 Once the Ship is cleared by Customs those on tours were allowed to depart but those waiting to disembark were delayed until all passports were cleared by Immigration.

 We enjoyed our last leisurely breakfast, headed up to one of the Bars for a coffee and waited till the announcement was made that we could depart.
 We had no need to rush and enjoyed our last hours on board.